5 Tips for Planning an Incredible Holiday in New Zealand

 3. Consider Staying at Holiday Parks or Freedom Camping

-There is a handy app that allows you to search for nearby car camping (including regular camping with no facilities usually around $13 NZD).
-When deciding on a car to buy or rent, making sure it has a self-contained certification could be important to you if you plan to freedom camp often; just be sure to follow all rules in regard to freedom camping so that they continue to allow it (and also make sure you only freedom camp if you have that sticker otherwise you are looking at a significant ticket ($200 NZD)).
+There is a handy app that allows you to search for nearby car camping (including regular camping with no facilities, usually around $13 NZD).
+When deciding on a car to buy or rent, making sure it has a self-contained certification could be important to you if you plan to freedom camp often.
+Be sure to follow all rules in regard to freedom camping so that they continue to allow it and also make sure you only freedom camp if you have that sticker otherwise you are looking at a significant ticket ($200 NZD).

 4. Hike more than the Great Walks